Multi-Hazard Mitigation Plan

-Delta County; the City of Delta; the Towns of Cedaredge, Hotchkiss, Orchard City, and Paonia; the Hotchkiss Fire District; and the Paonia Fire District have prepared a local hazard mitigation plan to guide hazard mitigation planning to better protect the people and property of the County from the effects of disasters.
+Delta County, the City of Delta, the Towns of Cedaredge, Hotchkiss, Orchard City, and Fires Protection Districts in Paonia, Hotchkiss, Cedaredge, and Delta have prepared a local hazard mitigation plan to guide hazard mitigation planning to better protect the people and property of Delta County from the effects of disasters.
 Additionally, proactive mitigation planning will help reduce the costs of disaster response and recovery by protecting critical community facilities, reducing liability exposure, and minimizing overall community impacts and disruptions.
-An approved hazard mitigation plan allows the County eligibility to FEMA mitigation funding programs, both pre- and post-disaster.
+An approved hazard mitigation plan allows the County, municipalities, and fire protection districts to remain eligible for FEMA mitigation funding programs, both pre- and post-disaster.
 It does not affect the County’s or participating jurisdictions’ access to disaster assistance programs.

 What is Hazard Mitigation?